Preparing for your photoshoot

 • Mini-skirts.
 Unless you have absolutely stunning legs, just don't.
 Trust me.

-Things to bring bring to your photoshoot
+Things to bring to your photoshoot

 • A comb, brush and any other hair accessories you need.

-• Make up and make-up remover.
+• Make-up and remover.

 • Spare stockings and tights.

 • Lip balm (not a chapstick) to make your lips shiny – this includes the guys.

 • A robe to keep warm between shots.

 • Music!
 You might not like mine, so bring a phone with your photoshoot playlist already loaded.